 Richard H. Nance has been our Chief Financial Officer on a part-time basis since April 5, 2012.
 From 2002 to 2011, Mr. Nance worked for Strasbaugh, a designer of precision surfacing systems and solutions for the global semiconductor and semiconductor equipment, silicon wafer and silicon wafer equipment, data storage, micro-electromechanical system ("MEMS"), light emitting diode ("LED") and precision optics markets, serving most recently as its Executive Vice President and Chief Financial Officer.
-Mr. Nance has served clients in his private practice since 2011.
+Mr. Nance has served clients in his private practice since 2011 and is a licensed CPA and CGMA.